georgemblack/georgemblack/README.md

 # Hello!

-I'm a software engineer based in Chicago.
-(But working from Wisconsin!)
+I'm a software engineer based in Madison, WI.
 One of my favorite little side projects is a suite of services I use to run a website, including a mini content management system.

 * [`web`](https://github.com/georgemblack/web): A static site generator (Go)
 * [`web-admin`](https://github.com/georgemblack/web-admin): A UI to edit site data (React/Redux)